Nomoos/PrismQ/IdeaInspiration/Sources/README.md

 python -m src.cli scrape --query "trending songs" --max-results 10
 ```

-### Implementing Dual-Save in a New Source
+### Creating a New Source

-See the **Migration Guide** section below for step-by-step instructions.
+All new sources should follow the single database pattern.
+See examples in existing source modules.

 ## Key Concepts

 ### IdeaInspiration Domain Model

-All sources return `IdeaInspiration` objects from the Model module:
+All sources return `IdeaInspiration` objects from the Model module with `source_platform` field:

 ```python
 from idea_inspiration import IdeaInspiration